 O.J.’s executor walks back ‘harsh remark,’ says he will work with Goldmans

 O.J.
-Simpson’s executor said Monday that he now plans to work with the families of Nicole Brown Simpson and Ron Goldman, who were awarded a $33.5 million civil judgement against Simpson in 1997.
+Simpson’s executor said he now plans to work with the families of Nicole Brown Simpson and Ron Goldman, who were awarded a $33.5 million civil judgment against Simpson in 1997.

 O.J.
 Simpson’s longtime lawyer and executor said he’s going back on previous comments about preventing Ron Goldman’s family from getting “zero, nothing” of Simpson’s estate.